SatSale/SatSale/docs/HTTPS.md

     }
 }
 ```
-We can now point our domain `satsale.YOURWEBSITE.com` DNS to our server IP, then create HTTPS certificates using Certbot and Nginx.
-If you haven't already, can go ahead and install Certbot and run this same command on your primary domain address as well, just change `satsale.your.domain` to `your.domain` in the command.
+You can now point your domain `btcpyment.YOUR.DOMAIN` DNS A Record to your server IP, then create HTTPS certificates using Certbot and Nginx.
+If you haven't already, can go ahead and install Certbot and run this same command on your primary domain address as well, just change `btcpyment.your.domain` to `your.domain` in the command.
 Complete the interactive script and you should receive SSL certificates as long as your DNS records are proper.
 ```
 sudo apt-get update